Volume 11, Issue 4 (Summer 2026) Health in Emergencies and Disasters Quarterly 2026, 11(4): 351-362 | Back to browse issues page

 XML Print

-1- Department of Emergency and Critical Care Nursing, School of Nursing and Midwifery, Zanjan University of Medical Sciences, Zanjan, Iran
+1- Department of Critical Care and Emergency Nursing, School of Nursing and Midwifery, Zanjan University of Medical Sciences, Zanjan, Iran.

-2- Department of Emergency and Critical Care Nursing, School of Nursing and Midwifery, Zanjan University of Medical Sciences, Zanjan, Iran , ramezanibadr@gmail.com
+2- Department of Critical Care and Emergency Nursing, School of Nursing and Midwifery, Zanjan University of Medical Sciences, Zanjan, Iran. , Ramezanibadr@gmail.com

 Background: Appropriate coping strategies employed by emergency nurses during a pandemic can help reduce their psychiatric issues and positively impact the quality of patient care.
-This study aimed to determine how different coping strategies of emergency nurses relate to their mental health symptoms during the COVID-19 pandemic.
+This study aimed to determine the relationship between different coping strategies of emergency nurses and their mental health symptoms during the COVID-19 pandemic.

-Materials and Methods: This descriptive-correlational study was conducted on 125 emergency nurses in three teaching hospitals in Iran.
-The participants were included in the study using stratified random sampling.
-Data collection tools included the nurses' demographic and occupational characteristics questionnaire, the Perceived Stress Scale (PSS-14), the Hamilton Anxiety Rating Scale (HAM-A), the Hamilton Depression Rating Scale (HAM-D), and the Ways of Coping Questionnaire (WCQ).
-Significance was set at p < 0.05.
+Materials and Methods: This descriptive-correlational study included 125 emergency nurses in three teaching hospitals in Iran.
+Participants were selected using stratified random sampling.
+Data collection tools included a questionnaire on nurses’ demographic and occupational characteristics, the perceived stress scale, the Hamilton anxiety rating scale, the Hamilton depression rating scale, and the ways of coping questionnaire.
+Statistical significance was set at P<0.05.

-Results: According to the results, 97.5%, 66.4%, and 60.8% of the nurses experienced mild to severe stress, anxiety, and depression, respectively.
-In our study, nurses utilized emotion-oriented strategies mainly to manage their mental health symptoms.
-A statistically significant relationship existed between mental health symptoms and certain coping strategies (p<0.05).
-Increased stress, anxiety, and depression led nurses to adopt certain negative coping strategies, especially Escape-Avoidance, in addition to adopting positive coping strategies.
+Results: In this study, 97.5%, 66.4%, and 60.8% of the nurses experienced mild-to-severe stress, anxiety, and depression, respectively.
+Nurses primarily used emotion-oriented strategies to manage their mental health symptoms.
+A statistically significant relationship existed between mental health symptoms and certain coping strategies (P<0.05).
+Increased stress, anxiety, and depression led nurses to adopt certain negative coping strategies, especially escape-avoidance, in addition to adopting positive coping strategies.

 Add your comments about this article : Your username or Email: